mvolkmann/blog/src/swift/SwiftUI.md

 and it is used in a view such as `Text`, applying corresponding view modifiers to the view has no effect.

-The following code example demonstrates basic usage of the `AttributedString` type.
+The following code demonstrates basic usage of the `AttributedString` type.
 It renders the formula for water ("H2O") where each letter is a different color and the "2" is rendered as a superscript.